DeepRegNet/DeepReg/demos/classical_ct_headandneck_affine/README.md

 # Classical affine registration for head-and-neck CT images

-This is a special demo that demonstrates using the DeepReg package for claissical image registration, which iteratively solve an optimisation problem.
+This is a special demo that demonstrates using the DeepReg package for claissical affine image registration, which iteratively solves an optimisation problem.
 Gradient descent is used to minimise the image dissimilarity function of a given pair of moving anf fixed images.

 ## Author